-All dog owners want to make sure their precious pooch stays warm and cozy during the colder months of the year, and nothing beats electricity.
+All fur parents want to make sure their dog has a heated home during the colder months of the year, so that they can remain warm, cozy, and comfortable, and nothing beats electricity.
 Installing a heater, a heated dog bed, or even doing something as simple as placing an electric blanket plugged into an extension cord will do the trick.

 But if your dog is a chewer, then cords and wires are a potential hazard, not a solution.
 If your dog likes to gnaw on everything in sight — or you can’t wire up your dog’s house — don’t worry.
 There are still plenty of ways to keep your dog warm all winter long.